Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 Take turns in the order of the _role numbers_.
 (Low to high; every role has a unique number.)

-First, you execute the **Report** action of your Role.
-This can give rewards or penalties depending on how well you did personally.

 Every player checks if their **Mission Domino** is fulfilled.
 If not, they place the domino facedown before them.

 > If a player has 3 facedown Goals ( = 3 failed rounds), they are disowned and must leave the family.